kaleeswaranm/multimodal-video-qa/README.md

 ## 🤝 Contributing
 Contributions welcome!
 Please open an issue or submit a pull request.

 Note!
-This application is tested on MPS backend, if you face any issue with CUDA or CPU backend please raise and issue
+This application is tested on MPS backend, if you face any issue with CUDA or CPU backend please raise an issue.

 ## 📄 License
 See LICENSE file for details.